nRanzo/data_algorithms_java/README.md

 - **Hash Tables**: Chaining, Open Addressing
 - **Others**: Sets, Maps, Bloom Filters, Priority Queues

-Please note that every interface will start with "H", whereas implementations will not.

 ## Algorithms

 The algorithms section covers a wide range of essential algorithms: